 After decades of performing music of the British Isles (currently with Bob Vasile of the Pratie Heads and Jack Herrick of the Red Clay Ramblers) I'm researching and performing little-known, clever, engaging Yiddish theater music from before the Holocaust, with translations projected on the wall so everyone gets the jokes (and can sing along).
+My most recent project is Yiddish Ragtime.
 Photo: David Blass

 "Jane Peppler is a one of a kind personality in the landscape of Yiddish song.
 Rather than revisit the repertoire already crisscrossed in every direction -- the two or three dozen "standards" -- she has undertaken the extraordinary adventure of an archeologist-paleontologist of the forgotten heritage of Yiddish popular song in the interwar era, particularly in the Yiddish cabaret flourishing in Poland of the time before its being swallowed up forever.
 RYPT is proud to count her among its its columnists henceforth." // Jane Peppler est une personnalité tout-à-fait à part dans le paysage de la chanson yiddish.
 Plutôt que parcourir à nouveau le répertoire déjà sillonné en tous sens des deux ou trois douzaines de « standards », elle s'est lancée dans une extraordinaire aventure d'archéologue-paléontologiste du patrimoine perdu de la chanson yiddish populaire d'entre les deux guerres.
 En particulier du cabaret yiddish florissant dans la Pologne d'alors, avant d'être englouti à jamais.
 RYPT est fier de la compter désormais parmi ses chroniqueurs.
 From the station "Radio Yiddish pour tous," for which I prepare a weekly podcast.
 Click here for some of the archived podcasts.